 Anyone who has ever been in the grip of anxiety knows how intense it can be.
 According to the National Alliance on Mental Illness, an estimated 40 million adults in the U.S. have some kind of anxiety disorder.
 Worldwide, 1 in 14 people are affected.
-So if you feel like you’re the only one dealing with anxiety — and yes, that’s how isolating it can feel — be assured you’re not alone.
+So if we feel like we’re the only ones dealing with anxiety — and yes, that’s how isolating it can feel — be assured none of us is alone.

 We’ve all likely experienced the feeling of anxiety, whether it’s butterflies in the stomach, sweaty palms, heart palpitations, tension headaches, an upset stomach, or tightness in the chest — all natural occurrences when adrenaline is pumping.
-But there is a difference between everyday anxiousness and clinical anxiety.
+But there’s a difference between everyday anxiousness and clinical anxiety.

 But anxiousness becomes generalized anxiety disorder (GAD) when the fear or worry doesn’t abate, escalating into a sense of impending doom, constant ruminating, catastrophizing, and, in some cases, panic.
 Anxiety on this scale can be all-consuming, debilitating, and distressing.

-Stress can, of course, induce anxiety, and there is an overlap between the two in terms of the physiological reactions.
+Stress can, of course, induce anxiety, and there’s an overlap between the 2 in terms of the physiological reactions.
 Stress is a heightened emotional state that dissipates once a stressful situation is over whereas GAD is a diagnosable condition that tends to persist for long periods.

 Anxiety that becomes a disorder is characterized by a “persistent and excessive worry” where individuals can lose rational perspective and “expect the worst even when there is no apparent reason for concern,” according to the Anxiety and Depression Association of America.